“Saved by the Valve:” Refugees and Concerns with the Safe Third Country Agreement

 (e) the claimant came directly or indirectly to Canada from a country designated by the regulations, other than a country of their nationality or their former habitual residence…

 Several provisions in the IRPA and IRPR affect the application of this general ineligibility rule, including (1) designation and review mechanisms; (2) limits to the scope of the general rule; and (3) exemptions (CCR, para 37).
-The latter two function essentially function as legislative safety valves; tailored provisions for surviving constitutional scrutiny concerning the problems associated with refugee claimants’ ineligibility and removal from Canada.
-In the context of s.
-7 Charter claims alleging a deprivation of the right to life, liberty, or the security of the person, limits to the scope of the general rule aim to prevent a breach before it happens when certain criteria apply, while the legislative scheme’s discretionary exemptions are designed to ensure compliance with the principles of fundamental justice (PFJs) (CCR, para 10).
+The latter two essentially function as legislative safety valves: provisions that are tailored to survive constitutional scrutiny arising from concerns over the ineligibility and removal of refugee claimants from Canada.
+In the context of a s.
+7 Charter claim, the second provision does this by preventing a constitutional breach before it happens when certain conditions are met, while the third provision achieves this by creating discretionary exemptions that ensure compliance with the principles of fundamental justice (“PFJs”) (CCR, para 10).

 The IRPA contains several mechanisms for temporary or permanent exemptions from return to the U.S. under the general ineligibility rule.
-For example, officers may grant an administrative deferral from the enforcement of a removal order (IRPA, s.
+For example, officers may grant an administrative deferral from the enforcement of a removal order (s.
 48(2)), or they may grant a temporary resident permit (s.
-24) (CCR, paras 44-45).
+24) (see CCR, paras 44-45).
 Additionally, while returnees are not eligible for a pre‑removal risk assessment before their removal from Canada and there is no administrative appeal body set out in the IRPA for them, they may file for judicial review at the Federal Court and judges may grant stays of removal while such proceedings are ongoing (CCR, para 43).
-Other carve outs exist: see sections 24(3), 25.1(1), 25.2(1), and 233 of IRPA, and paragraphs 44-48 of CCR for additional details.
+Other carve outs exist: see ss.
+24(3), 25.1(1), 25.2(1), and 233 of IRPA, and CCR paras 44-48 for additional details.

 Facts